 The LifeStraw is Only a Straw

-Those videos which show using the LifeStraw to drink straight from a dirty puddle are really cool.
-In a SHTF situation, I’d be happy to have a LifeStraw.
-However, for everyday planning and prep, there are some issues with relying on a straw to filter water for everyday planning and prep.
+Those videos that show using the LifeStraw to drink straight from a dirty puddle are cool.
+In a SHTF situation, I’d be happy to have a LifeStraw (read our guide to the best survival straw filters.)
+However, there are issues with relying on a straw to filter water for everyday planning and prep.

 Issues with Straw Filters: